Perform an upgrade#

 1. Pause all application deployments and configuration changes to your cluster.

-Cluster updates may fail while the installation is in progress.
+Cluster updates may fail while the upgrade is in progress.

 --namespace istio-system \